kataw/kataw/README.md

 This is made possible because there are no `token` in Kataw.
 Everything is a `SyntaxKind` - `token` and `kind` merged into one.

 Kataw also exports all CST nodes so you can create your own nodes.
+This is handy if you want to try out new `ECMA` features that isn't part of the language yet, or make your own transformers as in `Babel`.

+You can use `kataw.forEachChild` to walk the CST tree.

-Here is an example:
+Here is an example on how to create an CST node:

 ```ts
  // creates an identifier
  kataw.createIdentifier(/* text */ 'hello', /* rawText */ 'hello', /* start */ 1,  /* end */ 5)
 ```

-Some CST nodes needes additional info.
-This can be set using the `Kataw.NodeFlags`.

-**Note** This bitwise masks can be set on every CST node and CST keyword node.
+**Note**  Some CST nodes needes additional info.
+This can be set using the `Kataw.NodeFlags` andt this bitwise mask can be set on every CST node and CST keyword node.

 ```ts
  // creates an string literal